juangnakarani/learn-spring-boot/README.md

 Today Spring Boot use `fasterxml` library for JSON data-binding.
 It's like a magic, just set java beans that have equal class member with request payload and JSON parser will work as expected.
 In this example is `User.java`.
 The critical point is the java bean must have default constructor.
 Exception JSON parse error will be facing if there is no default constructor.

+## test run application
+It's simple to run this application, just right click file `App.java` -> run as java application or by executing gradle task: `gradle run`.
+For print out stacktrace use `--stacktrace`.

+## configuration
+One of main features Spring Boot is externalize configuration.
+It's called `application.properties`.
+This file can put in classpath root or directory `/config`.
+In my code I put it on `/config`.
+I use YAML ('.yml') files as an alternative to '.properties'.